Marianne Gossweiler

-Marianne Gossweiler (born 15 May 1943 in Schaffhausen) is a Swiss equestrian.
+Marianne Gossweiler (born 15 May 1943 in Schaffhausen) is a Swiss Equestrian.
 She placed seventh in individual dressage and won a silver medal in team dressage at the 1964 Summer Olympics in Tokyo.
 She a won bronze medal in team dressage at the 1968 Summer Olympics.
 She is married to sports rower Urs Fankhauser.
+For some time she was an anti-suffragist and was against the introduction of women's suffrage in Canton Schaffhausen in 1967.

+She is the first female athlete on a Swiss Olympics sport team.